Security-Onion-Solutions/securityonion-docs/strelka.rst

 Alerts
 ------

 Strelka scans files using YARA rules.
-If it detects a match, then it will generate an alert that can be found in :ref:`alerts`, :ref:`hunt`, or :ref:`kibana`.
+If it detects a match, then it will generate an alert that can be found in :ref:`alerts`, :ref:`dashboards`, :ref:`hunt`, or :ref:`kibana`.
 Here is an example of Strelka detecting Poison Ivy RAT:

 .. image:: images/strelka-alert-1.png
   :target: _images/strelka-alert-1.png